-It’s obvious that leaders in different levels of the organization have to lead differently — think about how different the leadership challenges are for a line supervisor than the CEO.
+It’s obvious that leaders in different levels of the organization have to lead differently — think about how different the leadership challenges are for a line supervisor than a CEO.

 So it shouldn’t be surprising that leaders who are looking to drive innovation have different challenges depending on their position.
 There isn’t a one-size-fits-all solution.

-Here’s a rundown of the roles and responsibilities by leader level specific to innovation:
+Unsure where you stand on pushing innovation forward?
+Consider where you sit in the organization.
+Here’s a rundown of the roles and responsibilities by leader level specific to innovation to get you started:

-At the level where you don’t have direct reports — but serve as a role model or perhaps a leader of project teams — the responsibilities around innovation fall mainly into the realm of knowing how to generate creative solutions and having a keen interest in participating on a team made up of diverse participants.
+At the level where you don’t have direct reports — where you are an individual contributor, maybe serving as a role model or perhaps a leader of project teams — the responsibilities around innovation fall mainly into the realm of knowing how to generate creative solutions and having a keen interest in participating on a team made up of diverse talent.

 Core to this is the ability to find sources of inspiration for new approaches, whether that means looking at other industries, engaging customers and stakeholders, or exploring patent databases for similar challenges that have been solved by others.

 Basically, at this level, your role in innovation is that you’re responsible for ideation and creation, generating novel solutions to challenging problems.